yiwenwang-ms/microsoft-graph-docs/concepts/consistencylevels-concept.md

 When the data is available across all replicas, this is a state of mutual data consistency.

-For more on Azure AD's architecture, see [What is the Azure Active Directory architecture?](/azure/active-directory/fundamentals/active-directory-architecture)
+For more information about Azure AD's architecture, see [What is the Azure Active Directory architecture?](/azure/active-directory/fundamentals/active-directory-architecture).

 ## Consistency models and read operations